Early voting numbers are updated daily for Texoma counties

-WICHITA FALLS, Texas (TNN) - Texas voters continued to flock to the polls for early voting over the weekend.
+WICHITA FALLS, Texas (TNN) - Despite the weather, Texas voters continued to flock to the polls for early voting on Monday.

 The Cumulative Votes tab is represented by the total amount of votes cast in-person and via mail-in ballots.